RatanaSovann/RatanaSovann/README.md

 🌏 Passionate about leveraging data science to make a positive impact.
 Trying to climb the learning curve one pinky at a time.

 ### 🔭 I’m currently working on:
-- Building machine learning models (NBA draft predictions, sales forecasts, Anomoaly detection and more).
+- Building machine learning models (NBA draft predictions, Sales forecasts, Anomoaly detection and more).
 - Developing scalable applications with **FastAPI** and deploying with **Docker**.
 - Streamlit apps for data visualization and user interaction.